socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 Honestly, I really love React, I think it's a really fun way to build web sites.
 And I hope that by the end of this course, you'll feel the same way.

-You're going to learn a lot in this course and it's going to be challenging but the biggest challenge of all is the challenge you need to present to yourself, to take the skills you learn here and build stuff!

-So remember: always be working on your portfolio project or projects, even if you don't feel that you have the skills to do it -- you'll GET the skills by doing the work.
+[SC]
+20 minute rule
+[VO]

 And, as always, remember the 20 minute rule.
-Reach out for help, either to your instructor, or in the React slack channel.
+Reach out for help, either directly to your instructor, or in the React slack channel.
 And remember to share your work with your peers!
 Let's inspire each other to become great React developers!

 [SC]
 why React?